Haiti's leader has been killed. Here's what you need to know - KTVZ

 How will the United States respond?

-White House Press Secretary Jen Psaki has called Moise’s assassination a “horrific crime” and pledged that Joe Biden’s administration would stand with the people of Haiti.
+The Pentagon said the Haitian government had “requested security and investigative assistance, and we remain in regular contact with Haitian officials to discuss how the United States can assist.”

-“It’s a horrific crime, and we’re so sorry for the loss that they are all suffering and going through as many of them are waking up this morning and hearing this news.
-And we stand ready and stand by them to provide any assistance that’s needed,” Psaki said on CNN’s “New Day.”
+US State Department spokesperson Ned Price said the Haitian National Police had also asked for investigative assistance from the US, and it was responding to that request.

-“We’re still gathering details, we’re still gathering specifics.
-And of course, our embassy and State Department will be in close touch,” she said.
+Psaki on Wednesday called Moise’s assassination a “horrific crime” and pledged that Joe Biden’s administration would stand with the people of Haiti.

 In May, the Biden administration granted humanitarian protection for some Haitians in the United States, allowing an estimated 100,000 people to apply to remain lawfully in the country.